• Skip to primary navigation

 Additionally, virtual assistants can take their jobs anywhere.
 As remote workers, they can work from home, a coffee shop, or the public library; and they can even go on vacation and still be able to perform tasks for clients.

-Virtual assistants also appreciate their time, freedom and flexibility.
+Virtual assistants also appreciate their time, freedom, and flexibility.
 Although some may need to work on their clients’ time zones, many VAs can charge per hour or project, allowing them to work at their own time.
-The flexibility this career offers makes it one of the most appealing stay-at-home mom jobs!
+The flexibility this career offer makes it one of the most appealing stay-at-home mom jobs!

 Lucrative